cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

 ## Sequential Stages

 Running in parallel does not make a lot sense for our **helloworld-nodejs** app.
-With as fast as these browser tests our it doesn't really make sense to run the `nodejs` `container` steps twice and having two separate, identical Kuberentes Pods running.
-But nested sequential stages might make sense.
+It doesn't make sense to run the `nodejs` `container` steps twice, having two separate and identical Kuberentes Pods running, and duplicating the `junit` step.
+Perhaps nested sequential stages would be a better solution.

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **custom-marker-pipelines** repository.
 2. Replace the entire **Test** `stage` with the sequential stages version below: